 Still, there are lots of potential applications for IoT when it comes to loyalty programs.
 Current implementations (of which there are few) have stuck to the basics, like checking your points balance with the help of a voice assistant.

 But imagine that the loyalty program, by way of the voice assistant, could recommend relevant, contextually-appropriate rewards – such as a free umbrella from a retailer along your daily commute, when the day’s forecast is rain.
-Personalized service like this will have more of an impact on a customer’s loyalty than the ability to ask Alexa how many loyalty points they have.
+Personalised service like this will have more of an impact on a customer’s loyalty than the ability to ask Alexa how many loyalty points they have.

 More than a sales channel